yihong1120/Construction-Hazard-Detection/examples/bff/README.md

 `files`, `streaming`, `streaming_web`, and `violations`.
 For example, sites are listed through `GET /bff/db_management/list_sites`.

+For violation list and detail responses, the BFF rewrites `image_url` and `thumbnail_url` to `/bff/violations/...`.
+This keeps evidence requests on the same cookie-authenticated route instead of exposing the violation service's internal root paths to the browser.

 Unsafe requests require an allowed `Origin` and `X-CSRF-Token`.

 ## Push-device registration